harsh01-ai/delta-demo/README.md

 # delta-demo
-this is class of git and github
+this is class of git and github.